The purpose of this rule is to provide definitions for key words and phrases used in the department certification standards.

 (13) "Client" means a person admitted by a provider for mental health or addiction services or who receives mental health or addiction services from a provider.
 "Persons," "Persons Receiving Services," "Persons Being Served," "Persons Served", or "Consumer" has the same meaning as client.
 The terms include all categories of persons of all ages, unless specified.

 (14) "Community support system" means an array of services and activities that provides treatment, support, and rehabilitation services according to division (A)(2) of section 340.011 of the Revised Code.

 (a) Location of persons in need of mental health or addiction services to inform them of available services and benefits mechanisms;

 (b) Assistance for clients to obtain services necessary to meet basic human needs for food, clothing, shelter, medical care, personal safety, and income;

-(c) Mental health care, including, but not limited to outpatient, partial hospitalization, and, where appropriate, inpatient care;
+(c) Mental health or addiction care, including, but not limited to outpatient, day treatment, and, where appropriate, inpatient care;

 (d) Emergency services and crisis intervention;